What is Symfony?

 This structure also encourages application development to be done in a similarly modular way, which promotes code re-use and good programming practices.

-The Symfony development team says over and over that it isn't just a set of tools and a framework: it is also a philosophy and a community.
+The Symfony development team emphasizes that it isn't just a set of tools and a framework: it is also a philosophy and a community.

 The Symfony community provides an outstanding level of support and documentation, from detailed instructions on how to use each component, to talking points for explaining development frameworks to various stakeholders and decision makers.